-Section 804 of ANILCA, 36 CFR 242.17, and 50 CFR 100.17 of Federal regulations mandate that the taking on Federal public lands of fish and wildlife for nonwasteful subsistence uses shall be accorded priority over the taking on such lands of fish and wildlife for other purposes.
+Section 804 of ANILCA, 36 CFR 242.17, and 50 CFR 100.17 of Federal regulations mandate that the taking on Federal public lands of fish and wildlife for non-wasteful subsistence uses shall be accorded priority over the taking on such lands of fish and wildlife for other purposes.
 Section 804 of ANILCA and Federal regulation at 36 CFR 242.17 and 50 CFR 100.17 further require that whenever it is necessary to restrict the taking of populations of fish and wildlife on such lands for subsistence uses in order to protect the continued viability of such populations or to continue subsistence uses, such a priority shall be implemented through appropriate limitations based on the application of the following three criteria: (1) customary and direct dependence upon the populations as the mainstay of livelihood, (2) local residency, and (3) the availability of alternative resources.
 The following sections address these criteria as they relate to each of the communities included in the customary and traditional use determination for caribou in Unit 10 Unimak Island.

-The customary and traditional use determinations for Unit 10 Unimak Island caribou include the communities of False Pass (which is the only community on Unimak Island), Akutan, and two communities of Unit 9D (King Cove and Sand Point).
-Cold Bay and Nelson Lagoon are also within Unit 9D but do not have a customary and traditional use determination for caribou on Unimak Island.
+The customary and traditional use determinations for Unit 10 Unimak Island caribou include False Pass (the only community on Unimak Island), Akutan, and two communities in Unit 9D (King Cove and Sand Point).
+Cold Bay and Nelson Lagoon are also within Unit 9D, but do not have a customary and traditional use determination for caribou on Unimak Island.
 Unit 10 consists of the Aleutian Islands, Unimak Island, and the Pribilof Islands.
 Unit 9D consists of all Alaska Peninsula drainages west from Port Moller to the shared boundaries of Unit 10, and includes the Shumagin and Sanak Islands.
 The two units are contiguous (see Unit 9 Map and Unit 10 Map).
 Table 3 describes the population of each community as represented through the US Census in 1990, 2000, and 2010 (U.S. Census Bureau, 1990, 2000, 2010).
-It should be noted that for Akutan, the vast majority of persons counted in the census were seasonal cannery workers and are not considered Federally qualified subsistence users for the purpose of this analysis.
+It should be noted that for Akutan the vast majority of persons counted in the census were seasonal cannery workers and are not considered Federally qualified subsistence users for the purpose of this analysis.

 Table 3.
-US Census data for analysis communities (U.S. CensusBureau 1990, 2000, 2010).
+US Census data for analysis communities (U.S. Census Bureau 1990, 2000, 2010).

 US Census

-Community & GMU 1990 2000 2010
+Community & CMII 1990 2000 2 2010

-Community & Givio Occupied
+Community & GMU Occupied

-1 Households
+Households

 Akutan (Unit 10) 589 (88) 713 (75) 1027 (90) 40

 False Pass (Unit 10) 148 64 35 15

 King Cove (Unit 9D) 677 792 938 181

 Sand Point (Unit 9D) 878 952 976 246

-The number within the brackets () are those persons living within a
+Sand Point (Unit 9D)

-household, not in canne household, not in cannery group quarters.
+\ The number within the brackets () are those persons living within a household, not in cannery group quarters.